larycoder/my.vim.ide/log/log4.md

 # Some thing for update:

 - Try to open terminal as NERDTree (now, term is open very bad position and not cross-tab --> I do not like it)
+- Add extra info bottom corner screen of vim to monitor